Safeguard the Future of Our Marine and Coastal Resources

 You can even go solo and become a Marine Environmental Consultant.

-What’s more, because of the interdisciplinary nature of this program and the high level of collaboration with other departments and programs — including Legal Studies and Political Science, Communications, Economics, and English — you will be able to expand your range of employment possibilities beyond the marine-focused fields.
+What’s more, because of the interdisciplinary nature of this program and the high level of collaboration with other departments and programs — including Legal Studies, Political Science, Communications, Economics, and English — you will be able to expand your range of employment possibilities beyond the marine-focused fields.

 The sophisticated skills in policy analysis that you acquire in this program transfer well to other fields and make you a valuable asset in any area that requires a flair for analysis and critical thinking.
 Look at the interdisciplinary collaborations mentioned above.
 Politics, communications, anything to do with economics, and writing (especially the technical type) are all fields in which you can succeed.